openhwgroup/programs/verif/README.md

 ## HOWTO: The CORE-V Verification Plan Template
 The following sub-sections explain each of the columns in the [template spreadsheet](https://github.com/openhwgroup/core-v-docs/blob/master/verif/CV32E40P/VerificationPlan/CORE-V_VerifPlan_Template.xlsx).
 ### Requirement Location
 This is a pointer to the source Requirements document of the Features in question.
 It can be a standards document, such as the RISC-V ISA, or a micro-architecture specification.
 The CV32E40P [introduction](https://github.com/openhwgroup/core-v-docs/blob/master/cores/cv32e40p/introduction.rst) lists sources of [documentation](https://github.com/openhwgroup/core-v-docs/blob/master/cores/cv32e40p/introduction.rst#standards-compliance) relevant to the CV32E40P.  _Every item in a Verification Plan must be attributed to one or more of these sources_.
 Please also include a chapter or section number.
 Note that if you are using the CV32E40P User Manual as a reference, you **must** provide a release/version number as well since this document is currently in active development (actually, it does not yet exist, see the [RI5CY User Manual](https://github.com/pulp-platform/riscv/blob/master/doc/user_manual.doc)).
-Note that the RI5CY user manual cannot be used as a reference document for capturing CV32E40P verification plans - any section of the Vplan that needs information from the user manual will be delayed until the CV32E40P user manual is available.
+Note that the RI5CY user manual cannot be used as a reference document for capturing CV32E40P verification plans - any section of the Testplan that needs information from the user manual will be delayed until the CV32E40P user manual is available.
 ### Feature
 The high-level feature you are trying to verify.
 For example, RV32I Register-Immediate Instructions.
 In some cases, it may be natural to use the section header name of the reference document.
 ### Sub-Feature